vmware-tanzu-labs/educates-training-platform/carvel-packages/installer/scenarios/kind/test-kind-scenario-08b/description.md

-kind with without educates and without using a clusterSecurity policy engine
+kind without educates and without using a clusterSecurity policy engine